monoscope-tech/apitoolkit-landing/blog/detecting-api-documentation-errors/index.md

 Ensuring the accuracy and reliability of API documentation is an ongoing task.
 Luckily, there are several tools and methods available to help pinpoint and fix errors.
 Here are some of the most effective:

 ### Automated Testing Tools
 These tools are invaluable for maintaining top-notch API documentation.
 They automatically verify code snippets, parameter types, and response formats against the actual API.
-Popular options include APIToolkit, Postman, and Swagger Inspector.
+Popular options include monoscope, Postman, and Swagger Inspector.
 Benefits include:

 - Continuous Validation: Tests can run regularly to keep documentation in sync with the API.
 - Time-Saving: Automated tests cover a wide range of scenarios quickly, freeing up human resources.